GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 Chrome 82

-* Support for [writable streams](#save-to-disk) was added, and the previous method for writing to disk (`FileSystemWriter`) was deprecated.
+* Support for [writable streams](#save-to-disk) was added, and the previous method for writing to disk (`FileSystemWriter`) was removed.
 * File handles can now be serialized and stored in IndexedDB, or sent via `postMessage` to other windows or workers within the same origin.
 Note that permissions are not retained between browser sessions.
 For example, when a browser tab is re-opened, and a file handle is obtained from IndexedDB, the user will need to grant permission to read/write to the file again.
-* Added support for `isSameEntry()`, which returns true if two entries represent the same file or directory.
+* Added support for [`isSameEntry()`][spec-issameentry], which returns `true` if two entries represent the same file or directory.
 * Updated usage indicators to indicate whether the user has granted the domain permission to files, including a new read-only indicator.

-## What's currently supported? {: #whats-supported }

-We're still working on some of the implementation for the Native File System API, and not everything in the [spec][spec] (or [explainer][explainer]) has been completed.

-As of Chrome 82, the following functionality is not available, or doesn't match the spec:

-* Non-atomic writes (i.e. calls to `FileSystemFileHandle.createWritable()`
-  with `inPlace: true`).
+* Added support for [`resolve()`][spec-resolve], which will return the relative path from one entry to another.
+Especially helpful for multi-file editors where you might want to highlight the parent directory of the file being edited.

 {% Aside 'note' %}
   Since the API is not compatible with all browsers yet,